 We had a chance to have a quick chat with Rosie Lovell, cookery writer, cafe/deli owner and presenter before filming started.
 After leaving university, Rosie went to Glastonbury, came home and straight away opened Rosie’s Deli Café in Brixton – she’s never looked back.
 She recently opened a second Deli Cafe in Peckham – ‘I’ll only in open in places I love, she says – I’m too emotional!’
 She’s very hands-on and splits her time between the two cafes cooking up breakfasts, brunches, sandwiches and cakes.

-Have you come across any unusual foods on your travels – let us know what and where in the comments below…
+Have you come across any unusual foods on your travels – tell all, what and where in the comments below…

 Many thanks to Celebrity Cruises for inviting me along to this big Icelandic bake off!